 Poor governance, marked by high levels of corruption, causes half of the population to live on less than $2 per day.

 |People Served:||6,717,575 (2012 est.)|

-Catholic Relief Services has continually adapted its programming to the changing circumstances of the country and to the needs of the Cameroonian people.
+Catholic Relief Services has continually adapted its programming to the changing circumstances of the country and to the needs of the Cameroonian people since our first programs in 1961.
 CRS started working in Cameroon primarily to reduce under-five mortality through child survival programs.
 The focus then shifted to enhancing food security in the northern regions of the country, where there was drought-related hunger.
 Later CRS transitioned to governance, health and HIV programming.
 According to a recent joint World Food Program and Cameroon government assessment, Cameroon has declined from a food-sufficient, middle-income to a food-deficit, low-income country.
-Therefore our current program focus has expanded to include microfinance and community health (including water and sanitation), and we hope to develop agriculture.
+Our current focus is on supporting orphans and vulnerable children and community health (including water and sanitation).

 PartnersOffice of the United Nations Commissioner for Refugees (UNHCR)

 The Catholic Church